TinusgragLin/slices-2020-march-to-june/ml-note/Machine-Learning-Note-4.md

 #### Introduction

-K-Nearest Neighbors algorithm explain itself through its name: this algorithm find the K nearest "neighbors" of one input instance by measuring **a certain kind of distance** between the instance and all the instances in our entire dataset and output some value based on the qualities of its K nearest "neighbors".
+K-Nearest Neighbors algorithm explain itself through its name: this algorithm find the K nearest "neighbors" of one input instance by measuring **a certain kind of distance** between the instance and all the instances in our entire dataset and output some value based on the qualities of its k nearest "neighbors".

 KNN could be used in classification as well as regression.
 When used in regression problem, KNN outputs **the mean or median value** of the properties of the instance's k nearest neighbors.
-When used in classification problem, KNN outputs the majority vote outcome:
+When used in classification problem, KNN outputs the **majority vot**e outcome:

 $$ y_q=\arg_{y}\max \sum_{i=1}^{k} I(y=y_{iNN})$$

-where $y_{iNN}$ is the class label of the query point's $i$-th nearest neighbor among its $k$ nearest neighbors and the function$I(s)$ takes the value of 1 when statement $s$ is true, $0$ otherwise.  ()
+where $y_{iNN}$ is the class label of the query point's $i$-th nearest neighbor among its $k$ nearest neighbors and the function$I(s)$ takes the value of 1 when statement $s$ is true, $0$ otherwise.

 Depending on how you define the "distance" between two instance, you can implement your KNN in various way.
 Most often, we would choose so-called "Euclidean distance" which is define as the square root of the sum of all the squared distance in every *dimension*: